wntrblm/Big_Honking_Button/user_guide/docs/index.md

 * [CircuitPython][CircuitPython] is available under the [MIT License](https://github.com/adafruit/circuitpython/blob/main/LICENSE).

 ![Open Source Hardware Association mark](images/oshw.svg){class=oshw} Big Honking Button is [certified open source hardware](https://certification.oshwa.org/us000678.html).

+## Warranty, disclaimers, and limits

+Modules purchased from Winterbloom have a warranty of six months from the date of purchase.
+This warranty covers any manufacturing defects in the module.
+It does not cover damage from due to incorrect handling, storage, or power, overvoltage events, or modifications.

+Please [contact us](mailto:support@winterbloom.com) if you are experiencing issues with your module.
+Modules returned under warranty will either be refunded, replaced, or repaired at our discretion.
+You will be responsible for the cost of returning the module to Winterbloom.

+Because Eurorack has a vast number of possible combinations of power supplies, modules, cases, and accessories, it is impossible for us to guarantee compatibility with every possible configuration.
+We make a reasonable effort to test modules with several power supplies, cases, and other modules.

+We encourage tinkering, however, we will not refund, repair, or replace any products that have been modified.

 ## Acknowledgments and thanks